- What is Irish citizenship by naturalisation?

 The Fast Track Package

-Yes, dual citizenship is possible if you don’t want to revoke your original citizenship.
+Yes, dual citizenship is possible if you don’t want to revoke your original nationality and want to keep your Ireland citizenship.
 Irish law states that you do not need to give up another citizenship to apply to become an Irish citizen by naturalisation or to claim Irish citizenship by birth or descent.

 Yes, once you have received Irish citizenship you will be free to apply for an Irish passport and enjoy the full benefits of being an Irish citizen.